 On the US side of things, recent court cases have clarified the ADA’s stance on accessibility in mobile applications.
 The ADA requires public accommodations (publicly accessible apps) to furnish appropriate “auxiliary aids and services” to enable communications with disabled individuals.
 In essence, this means your app, at minimum, should be readable by screen readers.

-Clearly, there are many regulatory considerations to keep in mind when building an mHealth app.
+Clearly, there are many regulatory considerations to keep in mind when building mHealth apps.
 The good news is that once all your ducks are in a row when it comes to planning and regulations, you can finally get on with building out your app.

 These suggestions may not constitute legal advice, but they should give some kind of idea about what to expect when dealing with HIPAA compliance.
 The question then becomes: what kind of data, exactly, is floating around the healthcare world, and how is it formatted?